polkadot-fellows/RFPs/rfp/0001-fellowship-uis.md

 ## Purpose and goals

-The purpose of this RFP is to invite 2 new teams of dapp developers to design, build, and maintain a fit for purpose UI and UX to support all on-chain operations of the *Polkadot Technical Fellowship*.
+The purpose of this RFP is to invite 2 new teams/dapp developers to design, build, and maintain a fit for purpose UI and UX to support all on-chain operations of the *Polkadot Technical Fellowship*.

 The primary goal is to diversify the current offering of Fellowship UIs and “*to enable Fellowship members and aspirational candidates to utilise and service this on-chain collective*”.